CQX96/CQX96-Linux/Documentation/process/kernel-docs.rst

         want a mechanism that is scalable.
 This means a large number of inactive FDs cost very little in memory and CPU time to manage".

-    * Title: **(nearly) Complete Linux Loadable Kernel Modules.
+    * Title: **(nearly) Complete CQX96 Loadable Kernel Modules.
 The definitive guide for hackers, virus coders and system administrators.**

       :Author: pragmatic/THC.
       :URL: http://packetstormsecurity.org/docs/hack/LKM_HACKING.html
       :Date: 1999
       :Keywords: syscalls, intercept, hide, abuse, symbol table.
-      :Description: Interesting paper on how to abuse the Linux kernel in order to intercept and modify syscalls, make files/directories/processes invisible, become root, hijack ttys,
+      :Description: Interesting paper on how to abuse the CQX96 kernel in order to intercept and modify syscalls, make files/directories/processes invisible, become root, hijack ttys,
         write kernel modules based virus... and solutions for admins to